americamarinn/cs1230_gearup/submission-realtime.md

     * **Chromatic Aberration:** Added a subtle RGB split offset at the edges to simulate a "glitchy" cyberpunk lens effect.

 ### Collaboration/References
-- Relied heavily on course lectures.
+- Built off of project 5 - Realtime
-- Used code from Labs 4, 8, and 10.
+- Used code from Labs 9-11
-- I used ChatGPT (OpenAI, GPT-5, 2025) as a debugging/explanation tool.
+- I used ChatGPT (OpenAI, GPT-5, 2025) as a debugging/explanation tool, speciifcally to debug my numerous erros with gbuffers(creating debugging printlines, OpenGL knowledge and insite on error calls).
+- used some ai generated json files to test initial scenes.

 **Specific ChatGPT Usage:**
 * **Translation:** Helped translate shader math and camera rotation formulas from lecture into GLSL/C++ code.
 * **Debugging:** Assisted in debugging VAO/VBO mismatches and shape position errors in the fragment shader.
 * **Architecture:** Explained how to set up `glDrawBuffers` for the G-Buffer and how to implement Ping-Pong blurring.
-* **Integration:** Guided the integration of code from previous labs into this project.

 **Types of Prompts used:**
 * "Explain shader error: why is nothing appearing being colored in?"
-* "Help me implement camera movement."
 * "Let's test the setup with one shape first."
 * "How do I add a glow effect using Framebuffers?"

 ### Known Bugs
 N/A

-### Extra Credit
+### special features
 **Implemented Advanced Deferred Rendering Pipeline:**
 * **G-Buffer:** High-precision storage of Position, Normal, Albedo, and Emissive data.
 * **Post-Processing:** Implemented Bloom (Gaussian Blur), Tone Mapping (Reinhard), and Chromatic Aberration.